gsunvecna/vipr_mat_peptide/msa_annotate_readme.txt

 also split, unless the resulting mat_peptide is shorter than or equal to the longest fragment of the refseq mat_peptide.
 This results in potential changes in all species/families with split mat_peptide.
-4. Added commandline option -checkrefseq to check any update for the taxon structure, as this has occurred for Coronaviridae recently.
+4. Added commandline option -checktaxon to check any update for the taxon structure, as this has occurred for Coronaviridae recently.
 Sub checkAllTaxon is added for this.
 To actually download the taxon from NCBI, the variable
 $DOWNLOAD_TAXON=1 needs to be set in sub checkAllTaxon.
 Otherwise the stored